sorinbadea29/Book-List/README.md

-# Book-List - ES6 Syntax
+# Book-List - ES5 Syntax
-Book List Project using Classes.
+Book List Project using Functions and prototypes.